United Kingdom

 • Meals: Breakfast, lunch

-This morning we’ll travel west from Bellingham on a quiet road before taking in a byway across Thorneyburn Common and Donkley Wood to the village of Falstone which sits below the Kielder Dam.
+This morning we’ll travel west from Bellingham on quiet roads to Donkleywood which sits below the Kielder Dam.
 The reservoir was officially opened by Queen Elizabeth II in 1982 and took two years to fill, inundating the sites of a local school and a number of homes and farmsteads.

-Saying farewell to the shores of Kielder Water we’ll make our way south on the gravel forest roads back into the heart of the forest.
-We’ll ride via Jock’s Pike, Rushy Knowe and Muckle Samuel’s Crags to Whygate where we’ll meet the Skedaddle van for a picnic lunch.
-The final leg of our Borderlands adventure ride will take us across Henshaw Common to the Whin Sill geological landmark and Hadrian’s Wall from where we’ll transfer to our final night of the trip and celebratory get-together in Newcastle upon Tyne.
+Saying farewell to the shores of Kielder Water for the final time, we’ll make our way south on the gravel forest roads back into the heart of the forest to Whygate where we’ll meet the Skedaddle van for a picnic lunch.
+The final leg of our Borderlands adventure ride will take us across Henshaw Common and back to Hadrian’s Wall from where we’ll transfer back to Newcastle upon Tyne for our final night of the trip and a celebratory get-together.

 Show Profile